Interview with an Anonymous Interviewee (An00509)

 JW: He was.

-RW: But most of us were British subjects.
+I: But most of us were British subjects.
 But we came from all over the empire.
 We could have a navigator from New Zealand, a bomb aimer from Australia, a pilot from Leigh-on-Sea.
 Oh what ever, you know.
 But overall we all had to speak and understand English fluently that was the main thing.
-As long as you could understand and speak English fluently you were all ok.
+As long as you could understand and speak English fluently you were all okay.
 So we were then sent abroad we had to cross the Atlantic twice during the height of the Nuremburg war where one in two, one in three of our ships were being sunk by the Luftwaffe or by the U boats so I was, we were lucky because one in two were sunk at sea before they ever got back fully trained.

-GC: Um.
-So you went across to Canada?
+GC: So you went across to Canada?

-RW: I went across to America and then from America I was posted to Canada.
+I: I went across to America and then from America I was posted to Canada.

 GC: What was Canada like?